 Inline DiagnosticsNew

-When inline diagnostics are enabled, every Iris finding surfaces as a squiggle in the editor and an entry in VS Code's Problems panel — no sidebar required.
+When inline diagnostics are enabled, Iris findings surface as a squiggle in the editor and an entry in VS Code's Problems panel.
+They are off by default so routine code-health findings stay in Iris unless you opt in.
 Severity follows your severityOverrides config.

 Per-category toggles